Open Journal Systems: Versions

-OJS is currently in its 3.3.0-14 version, released in February 2023, and its first version was originally released in 2001.
+OJS is currently in its 3.4.0-7 version, released on August 23, 2024.
+Its first version was originally released in 2001.
 The software possesses an open well defined development roadmap and a set of milestones.

 The software is written in PHP, currently supports two databases, MySQL/MariaDB and PostgreSQL, and can be hosted on a Unix-like or Windows web server.

-Note: OJS 2 has reached its end of life in 2021, its latest release was the version 2.4.8-5, released in May 2019.
+Note: OJS 2 reached its end of life in 2021, its latest release was the version 2.4.8-5, released in May 2019.
 When upgrading from the version 2.x to 3.x, some care must be taken given that several features have been added and removed, especially if the installation has hand-made customizations.

 Translations

-As of version 3.3.0, the software has been translated into 50 languages: Arabic, Armenian, Basque, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Chinese, Croatian, Czech, Danish, Dutch, English, Finnish, French, Gaelic, Galician, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Kazakh, Kurdish, Macedonian, Malay, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Turkish, Ukrainian, and Vietnamese, with many additional languages (including Uzbek, Urdu, Sinhala, Lithuanian, Korean, and Mongolian) in development.
+As of version 3.3.0, the software has been translated into 50 languages: Arabic, Armenian, Basque, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Finnish, French, Gaelic, Galician, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Kazakh, Kurdish, Macedonian, Malay, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Turkish, Ukrainian, and Vietnamese, with many additional languages (including Uzbek, Urdu, Sinhala, Lithuanian, Korean, and Mongolian) in development.
 Translations are created and maintained by the user community.

 Documentation

-PKP keeps an extensive documentation hub where users can find documentation about all of its systems.
+PKP maintains an extensive documentation hub where users can find documentation about all of its systems.
 The documentation covers basic software usage, migration instructions, development practices, accessibility, video tutorials and the content has been translated partially into other languages.
+PKP also provides extensive documentation on governance and policies.